radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/sdc-alerts.md

 You can edit, delete, or pause a default alert by clicking the "..." menu and selecting the corresponding option.
 Clicking **Edit** allows you to customize the conditions of the alert by modifying the metric values.

-Alongside **Edit** and **Delete**, you can select **Pause** to temporarily stop an alert's notifications (email or Slack) and resume it later.
+Select **Pause** to temporarily stop an alert's notifications (email or Slack) and resume it later.
 Paused and firing alerts also appear in the global notification center, accessible from the bell icon.

 ![Image showing the Alert screen](Media/editdeletealert.png)